 2. How we collect your personal information

-We may collect personal information about you :
+We may collect personal information about you:

-Directly from You; From our clients: our policyholder (e.g. employer/sport club); our named driver; our joint policyholder; your intermediaries; our broker (or other representative); our insured persons (where different from the applicant/policy owner); member of the public (e.g. dash cam footage); insurance industry databases and other commercial databases; third parties involved in a claim (including a claimant, solicitors, witnesses, health practitioners, medical representatives and independent experts, providers engaged by us including engineers, repairers, motor assessors, loss adjusters, expert appraisers, private investigators etc.); public authorities: the Department of Employment Affairs and Social Protection; the Personal Injuries Assessment Board; Public Authorities involved in the claim (e.g. Gardai, PSNI); communicating with us via social media platforms; people connected with you: people who live with you in an insured property; nominated representatives and other third parties relevant to you and/or to the claim, including your legal advisers; publicly available information: social media websites and online content, newspaper articles, TV, radio and other media content, court judgements; telephone calls, which we may record or monitor for regulatory, training and quality assurance purposes; any party you have given us permission to speak to: your representative, a relative or a friend, including health practitioners and medical representatives;other records within Allianz if you have or have had other claims with us; insurance industry’s representative body: ROI- Insurance Ireland who operate a confidential phone line (Insurance Confidential) for individuals to report suspect fraud; and Credit referencing agencies;NI- the Insurance Fraud Bureau who operate a confidential phone line (cheat line for individuals who report suspect fraud); and credit referencing agencies (including but not limited to County Court Judgments and details from the electoral register).
+Directly from You; from our clients: our policyholder (e.g. employer/sport club); our named driver; our joint policyholder; your intermediaries; our broker (or other representative); insured persons (where different from the applicant/policy owner); member of the public (e.g. dash cam footage); insurance industry databases (external databases), such as Insurance Link managed by Insurance Ireland (not an exhaustive list), and other commercial databases; third parties involved in a claim (including a claimant, solicitors, witnesses, health practitioners, medical representatives and independent experts, providers engaged by us including engineers, repairers, motor assessors, loss adjusters, expert appraisers, private investigators, third-party insurer, and any third-party providers engaged with us to manage claims on our behalf, etc.); public authorities: the Department of Employment Affairs and Social Protection; the Personal Injuries Assessment Board; Public Authorities involved in the claim (e.g. Gardai, PSNI); communicating with us via social media platforms; when you provide information via our webform; people connected with you: people who live with you in an insured property; nominated representatives and other third parties relevant to you and/or to the claim, including your legal advisers; publicly available information: social media websites and online content, newspaper articles, TV, radio and other media content, court judgements; telephone calls, which we may record or monitor for regulatory, training and quality assurance purposes; any party you have given us permission to speak to: your representative, a relative or a friend, including health practitioners and medical representatives; other records within Allianz if you have or have had other claims with us; insurance industry’s representative body: ROI- Insurance Ireland who operate a confidential phone line (Insurance Confidential) for individuals to report suspect fraud; and Credit referencing agencies; NI- the Insurance Fraud Bureau who operate a confidential phone line (cheat line for individuals who report suspect fraud); and credit referencing agencies (including but not limited to County Court Judgments and details from the electoral register).

 Where you provide personal data relating to any person under the age of 16 years (“child”), Allianz will seek to verify that you are the parent/guardian of such a child.
-This is to ensure that you can authorise the processing of personal data relating to that child in order for Allianz to deal with the claim.
+This is to ensure that you can authorise (consent) the processing of personal data relating to that child in order for Allianz to deal with the claim.

 3. How we use your personal information